MeerMusik/LinuxScripts/README.md

 1. swig Website: http://www.swig.org/

 Infos:
 1. If you do not have a specific use case to build a customized Compiler, you should use the prebuilt Binaries provided by your Distribution.
-It is much less hassle, you will save a lot if time and keep your frustation Level to a minimum.
+It is much less hassle, you will save a lot of time and keep your frustation Level to a minimum.
-2. If there are no prebuilt Binaries for your Distribution: You can use the LLVM prebuilt Binaries from https://releases.llvm.org/
+2. If there are no prebuilt Binaries for your Distribution: Try your Luck at official LLVM Download Website: https://releases.llvm.org/
 3. General Documentation: https://llvm.org/docs/
-4. How to build Clang/LLVM: Basic starting Guide: https://clang.llvm.org/get_started.html
+4. How to build Clang / LLVM: Basic starting Guide: https://clang.llvm.org/get_started.html

 Disabled Functionality:
 1. Colored Output: -DLLVM_ENABLE_TERMINFO='OFF'